Superrehtard/old_diaspora_wiki/Overview-of-required-gems.md

 clipboard-0.9.9.gemspec|Access the clipboard on Linux, MacOS and Windows.|Access the clipboard on Linux, MacOS and Windows (Clipboard.copy & Clipboard.paste). cloudfiles-1.4.10.gemspec|A Ruby API into Rackspace Cloud Files|A Ruby version of the Rackspace Cloud Files API. coderay-1.0.5.gemspec|Fast syntax highlighting for selected languages.|Fast and easy syntax highlighting for selected languages, written in Ruby.
-Comes with RedCloth integr columnize-0.3.5.gemspec|Module to format an Array as an Array of String aligned in columns|
-In showing a long lists, sometimes one would prefer to see the value arranged aligned in columns.
-So crack-0.3.1.gemspec|Really simple JSON and XML parsing, ripped from Merb and Rails.|
+Comes with RedCloth integr columnize-0.3.5.gemspec|Module to format an Array as an Array of String aligned in columns|In showing a long lists, sometimes one would prefer to see the value arranged aligned in columns. crack-0.3.1.gemspec|Really simple JSON and XML parsing, ripped from Merb and Rails.|
-cucumber-1.1.3.gemspec|cucumber-1.1.3|Behaviour Driven Development with elegance and joy cucumber-api-steps-0.6.gemspec|Cucumber steps to easily test REST-based XML and JSON APIs|Cucumber steps to easily test REST-based XML and JSON APIs cucumber-rails-1.2.1.gemspec|cucumber-rails-1.2.1|Cucumber Generator and Runtime for Rails daemon_controller-0.2.6.gemspec|A library for implementing daemon management capabilities|A library for robust daemon management. daemons-1.1.4.gemspec|A toolkit to create and control daemons in different ways|Daemons provides an easy way to wrap existing ruby scripts (for example a self-written server)  to be database_cleaner-0.7.0.gemspec|Strategies for cleaning databases.
+cucumber-1.1.3.gemspec|cucumber-1.1.3|Behaviour Driven Development with elegance and joy cucumber-api-steps-0.6.gemspec|Cucumber steps to easily test REST-based XML and JSON APIs|Cucumber steps to ?easily test REST-based XML and JSON APIs cucumber-rails-1.2.1.gemspec|cucumber-rails-1.2.1|Cucumber Generator and Runtime for Rails daemon_controller-0.2.6.gemspec|A library for implementing daemon management capabilities|A library for robust daemon management. daemons-1.1.4.gemspec|A toolkit to create and control daemons in different ways|Daemons provides an easy way to wrap existing ruby scripts (for example a self-written server)  to be database_cleaner-0.7.0.gemspec|Strategies for cleaning databases.
 Can be used to ensure a clean state for testing.|Strategies for cleaning databases.
-Can be used to ensure a clean state for testing. devise-1.3.4.gemspec|Flexible authentication solution for Rails with Warden|Flexible authentication solution for Rails with Warden devise_invitable-0.5.0.gemspec|An invitation strategy for Devise|It adds support for send invitations by email (it requires to be authenticated) and accept the invita diff-lcs-1.1.3.gemspec|Diff::LCS is a port of Perl's Algorithm::Diff that uses the McIlroy-Hunt longest common subsequence (LCS) algorithm to compute intelligent differences between two sequenced enumerable containers|Diff::LCS is a port of Perl's Algorithm::Diff that uses the McIlroy-Hunt longest common subsequence ( em-websocket-0.3.5.gemspec|EventMachine based WebSocket server|EventMachine based WebSocket server erubis-2.6.6.gemspec|a fast and extensible eRuby implementation which supports multi-language|  Erubis is an implementation of eRuby and has the following features:
+Can be used to ensure a clean state for testing. devise-1.3.4.gemspec|Flexible authentication solution for Rails with Warden|Flexible authentication solution for Rails with Warden devise_invitable-0.5.0.gemspec|An invitation strategy for Devise|It adds support for send invitations by email (it requires to be authenticated) and accept the invita diff-lcs-1.1.3.gemspec|Diff::LCS is a port of Perl's Algorithm::Diff that uses the McIlroy-Hunt longest common subsequence (LCS) algorithm to compute intelligent differences between two sequenced enumerable containers|Diff::LCS is a port of Perl's Algorithm::Diff that uses the McIlroy-Hunt longest common subsequence em-websocket-0.3.5.gemspec|EventMachine based WebSocket server|EventMachine based WebSocket server erubis-2.6.6.gemspec|a fast and extensible eRuby implementation which supports multi-language|  Erubis is an implementation of eRuby. eventmachine-0.12.10.gemspec|Ruby/EventMachine library|EventMachine implements a fast, single-threaded engine for arbitrary network communications.
+It's ext every_day_irb-1.1.1.gemspec|every_day_irb defines some helper methods that might be useful in irb.|every_day_irb defines some helper methods that might be useful in every-day irb usage, e.g.: ls, cat, excon-0.7.12.gemspec|speed, persistence, http(s)|EXtended http(s) CONnections extlib-0.9.15.gemspec|Support library for DataMapper and Merb|Support library for DataMapper and Merb factory_girl-2.3.2.gemspec|factory_girl provides a framework and DSL for defining and using model instance factories.|factory_girl provides a framework and DSL for defining and  using factories factory_girl_rails-1.4.0.gemspec|factory_girl_rails provides integration between factory_girl and rails 3|factory_girl_rails provides integration between factory_girl and rails 3 (currently just automati fancy_irb-0.7.2.gemspec|FancyIrb patches your IRB to create a smooth output experience.|FancyIrb patches your IRB to create a smooth output experience.

-  * Very fast, almost three t
-eventmachine-0.12.10.gemspec|Ruby/EventMachine library|EventMachine implements a fast, single-threaded engine for arbitrary network communications.
-It's ext every_day_irb-1.1.1.gemspec|every_day_irb defines some helper methods that might be useful in irb.|every_day_irb defines some helper methods that might be useful in every-day irb usage, e.g.: ls, cat, excon-0.7.12.gemspec|speed, persistence, http(s)|EXtended http(s) CONnections extlib-0.9.15.gemspec|Support library for DataMapper and Merb|Support library for DataMapper and Merb factory_girl-2.3.2.gemspec|factory_girl provides a framework and DSL for defining and using model instance factories.|factory_girl provides a framework and DSL for defining and
-                       using factories - l
-factory_girl_rails-1.4.0.gemspec|factory_girl_rails provides integration between factory_girl and rails 3|factory_girl_rails provides integration between
-    factory_girl and rails 3 (currently just automati fancy_irb-0.7.2.gemspec|FancyIrb patches your IRB to create a smooth output experience.|FancyIrb patches your IRB to create a smooth output experience.
 You can colorize the prompts, irb err faraday-0.7.0.gemspec|HTTP/REST API client library.|HTTP/REST API client library. faraday-stack-0.1.3.gemspec|Great Faraday stack for consuming all kinds of APIs|
 fastercsv-1.5.4.gemspec|FasterCSV is CSV, but faster, smaller, and cleaner.|FasterCSV is intended as a complete replacement to the CSV standard library.
-It is significantly fast fastthread-1.0.7.gemspec|Optimized replacement for thread.rb primitives|Optimized replacement for thread.rb primitives ffi-1.0.11.gemspec|Ruby-FFI is a ruby extension for programmatically loading dynamic libraries, binding functions within them, and calling those functions from Ruby code|Ruby-FFI is a ruby extension for programmatically loading dynamic libraries, binding functions within fixture_builder-0.3.1.gemspec|Build YAML fixtures using object factories|FixtureBuilder allows testers to use their existing factories, like FactoryGirl, to generate high per fog-1.1.1.gemspec|brings clouds to you|The Ruby cloud services library.
-Supports all major cloud providers including AWS, Rackspace, Linode, foreigner-1.1.1.gemspec|Foreign Keys for Rails|Adds helpers to migrations and dumps foreign keys to schema.rb foreigner-0.9.1.gemspec|Foreign keys for Rails|Adds helpers to migrations and correctly dumps foreign keys to schema.rb foreman-0.27.0.gemspec|Process manager for applications with multiple components|Process manager for applications with multiple components formatador-0.2.1.gemspec|Ruby STDOUT text formatting|STDOUT text formatting
+It is significantly fast. fastthread-1.0.7.gemspec|Optimized replacement for thread.rb primitives|Optimized replacement for thread.rb primitives ffi-1.0.11.gemspec|Ruby-FFI is a ruby extension for programmatically loading dynamic libraries, binding functions within them, and calling those functions from Ruby code|Ruby-FFI is a ruby extension for programmatically loading dynamic libraries, binding functions within fixture_builder-0.3.1.gemspec|Build YAML fixtures using object factories|FixtureBuilder allows testers to use their existing factories, like FactoryGirl, to generate high per fog-1.1.1.gemspec|brings clouds to you|The Ruby cloud services library.
+Supports all major cloud providers including AWS, Rackspace, Linode, foreigner-1.1.1.gemspec|Foreign Keys for Rails|Adds helpers to migrations and dumps foreign keys to schema.rb" foreigner-0.9.1.gemspec|Foreign keys for Rails|Adds helpers to migrations and correctly dumps foreign keys to schema.rb foreman-0.27.0.gemspec|Process manager for applications with multiple components|Process manager for applications with multiple components formatador-0.2.1.gemspec|Ruby STDOUT text formatting|STDOUT text formatting